codaxy/cxjs-tailwindcss-template/README.md

 There is a mock REST API implemented using the `msw` package.
 The application makes proper network requests using the `fetch` method which are intercepted by the service worker.
 Check the `data` folder for more details.

+This should be removed once when you switch to the proper API.

 ## License

 This project is available under the terms of [the MIT license](LICENSE.md).